szeitlin/szeitlin-blog/content/posts/engineering/python_oop.md

 I frequently hear Python referred to as a 'scripting' language, because it's not compiled.
 Unfortunately, for this reason, a lot of people seem to assume you can't write 'real' programs with it.
 This post is about moving beyond using Python as a scripting language.
+I'm assuming you're already comfortable with basic python data types and methods.

 _Note: Most of the content here is specific to Python 3.
 If you're just learning Python now, don't learn Python 2, it's being deprecated and many current